LLNL/axom/src/axom/mir/doxygen_mainpage.md

 This component's algorithms are mainly delivered as classes that are templated on an execution space, allowing them to operate on a variety of computing backends.
-The algorithms take Conduit nodes (containing Blueprint data) as input and they output new Blueprint data in an output Conduit node.
+The algorithms take Conduit nodes (containing Blueprint data) as input and output new Blueprint data in an output Conduit node.
 Where possible, algorithms have been broken out into classes to promote reuse.